MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 1. Sign in to the [Microsoft Store for Business](https://businessstore.microsoft.com/).
 2. Select **Manage** and then select **Settings**.
 3. View **Devices**.
-4. Under **View the list of catalog and policy files which have been signed using this portal.**
+4. View **Download your organization's root certificate for use with Device Guard**
-5. Download the latest certificate.
-This should be the one that was used to sign your package.
+5. Click **Download**

-Deploy this certificate to your device.
+Install the root certificate to the **Trusted Root Certification Authorities** on your device .
 Install your newly signed app to verify that you have successfully signed your app with Device Guard signing.

 ## Common errors